anuragkakara/QCA-V2X-Thesis/README.md

 This repository contains the code, empirical data, and figures supporting a Master's by Research thesis on V2X network security:

-> *"Advancing Intrusion Detection in AI-based Vehicle-to-Everything (V2X) Networks: An Approach Involving Quantum Cryptography Authentication (QCA)"*
+> *"Advancing AI-Based Intrusion Detection in Vehicle-to-Everything (V2X) Networks via Quantum Cryptography Authentication (QCA)"*

 ## Overview